Frequently Asked Questions

 - Kelly Sheppard, Associate Professor of Chemistry

 - How do I get an HPAC advisor?

-Please contact Tracy Broderson, HPAC assistant, at email@example.com or Kim Marsella, director of academic advising, at firstname.lastname@example.org.
+John the Student Health Professions Network by filling out the registration form or contact Tracy Broderson, HPAC Assistant, at email@example.com or Kim Marsella, director of academic advising, at firstname.lastname@example.org.

 - Do I need to be a science major to enter a health profession?